 Your home insurance policy will include coverage for your personal belongings so that they can be replaced if they are ever lost or damaged in a covered event.
 The best way to ensure that all of your possessions are properly covered is to create an inventory of all the items you own—which can be easily done while you pack everything up in preparation for your move.

 For electronics and valuables, it’s a good idea to take pictures of these items, as well as any serial numbers that they may have.
+Use cloud storage to keep these images in a safe place so that you can easily access the files when you need them.

 Know What’s Covered During the Move